Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

+This is manifestly independent of the choice of origin on the cylinder and is only linear in sines.
+A similar formula without the $B$ insertion can be found by setting $z_{14}=L$:

-\section{Lecture 3: Analytic Solutions}
+\section{Lecture 3: Analytic solutions}

-In this lecture we describe the most widely studied analytic solutions of Witten's open bosonic SFT.
+In this lecture we describe some of the significant analytic solutions of Witten's open bosonic SFT.
 This includes Schnabl's solution for the tachyon vacuum \cite{Schnabl}; Schnabl gauge solutions for marginal deformations \cite{KORZ,Schnabl_marg}; the simple tachyon vacuum \cite{simple}; the solution of Kiermaier, Okawa, and Soler \cite{KOS}, further generalized to arbitrary time-independent backgrounds in \cite{KOSsing}; and the solution for the Wilson line deformation introduced by Fuchs, Kroyter, and Potting \cite{FKP} and further generalized to arbitrary marginal deformations by Kiermaier and Okawa \cite{KO}.

-Two important solutions which we do not discuss are the identity-like marginal and tachyon vacuum solutions of Takahashi and Tanimoto \cite{TT1,TT2}.
-These were in fact the first ``physical" analytic solutions discovered in open bosonic SFT, though they are not normalizable.
-However, using wedge-based techniques it is possible to construct variants of these solutions which are normalizable \cite{MaccaferriTT,IshibashiTT}.
+We will not discuss the marginal and tachyon vacuum solutions of Takahashi and Tanimoto \cite{TT1,TT2}.
+These are somewhat different from the solutions we discuss, since they are not in a significant way built from wedge states with insertions.
+Instead, they are built from acting certain operators on the identity string field.
+An advantage of this approach is that it is relatively easy to study the string field theory expanded around the new background, even in the level truncation scheme, since the shifted kinetic operator is given by a contour integral of a local operator around the origin, much like the BRST operator.
+A drawback is that the solutions are not normalizable.
+However, using the Zeze map (see subsection \ref{subsec:dualL}) it is possible to find variants which are normalizable \cite{MaccaferriTT,IshibashiTT}.

-Most of these solutions have analogues in open superstring field theory in the Wess-Zumino-Witten-like formulation \cite{Berkovits}.
-The analogue of Schnabl gauge marginal deformations is given in \cite{super_marg,Ok_super_marg,Ok_real_super_marg}; of the Kiermaier, Okawa, Soler marginal solution in \cite{NuomiOkawa}; of the marginal solutions of Fuchs, Kroyter, and Potting and of Kiermaier and Okawa in \cite{FKsuper,KOsuper}.
-All of these (excepting \cite{Ok_real_super_marg}) are derived from the corresponding solutions of the bosonic string following a simple recipe \cite{super_marg,FKsuper}.
-Nonperturbative solutions are much more challenging to find, and at present the only example is the tachyon vacuum of~\cite{supervac}.
-This may be considered analogous to the simple tachyon vacuum of~\cite{simple}.
-As yet there is no well-understood analogue of Schnabl's solution for the superstring.

-\subsection{Schnabl's Solution}
+\subsection{Schnabl's solution}

-We will give a derivation of Schnabl's solution which is rather different from the original approach, but is more direct from the perspective of our development.
+We will give a derivation of Schnabl's solution which is different from the original approach, but is more direct from the perspective of our development.
 We look for solutions among states in the $KBc$ subalgebra satisfying the Schnabl gauge condition